Skip to content

 May 13, 2023

-Amrita’s HG Reality
+Amrita’s Hyperemesis Gravidarum Reality

 They said I had Hyperemesis Gravidarum (HG).
 All I knew of it was Princess Kate had it for all three of her pregnancies.
 Termination was discussed because basic activities of daily living, like a shower, had to be done with assistance as I could not stand unassisted.
 Compared to any stomach or gut issues suffered in my 20s, this was a whole other ballgame.
-I couldn’t sit in a car, whether 1km down the road or drive 30km to work, without vomiting like a Merlion.
+Because of my hyperemesis gravidarum reality, I couldn’t sit in a car, whether 1km down the road or drive 30km to work, without vomiting like a Merlion.
 All our cars had to be stocked with emesis bags.
 Just.
 In.
 Case.
 I lost close to 10kgs of my body weight and barely put anything back on.

 Despite this, I continued to persevere because I wanted to see you, and I badly wanted to see you through your Father’s eyes.
 I saw my friends around me who were happily enjoying their pregnancy journey, and I asked God “Why am I suffering through mine?”